Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Related work

 \section{Related work}

-\subsection{Reasoning in Large Language models}
+\subsection{Reasoning in Large Language Models}

-The advent of Chain-of-Thought (CoT) prompting has become a cornerstone for eliciting complex reasoning in Large Language Models (LLMs) \citep{wei2022chain}.
-This approach, along with advanced strategies like Tree of Thoughts~\citep{wang2022self, yao2023tree,Yu2025FRAMEFA}, improves reasoning by guiding models to generate step-by-step rationales.
-Alongside prompting, fine-tuning on high-quality reasoning datasets remains a critical method for instilling these skills directly into model parameters \citep{lewkowycz2022solving}.
-These parallel research thrusts have driven remarkable performance improvements on popular reasoning benchmarks.
-However, our work diverges from this trend of score optimization.
-Instead, we critically interrogate the reliability of the benchmarks themselves and argue that the resulting performance gains are often an illusion created by benchmark flaws, rather than a sign of true reasoning acquisition.
+Chain-of-Thought (CoT) prompting has become a cornerstone for eliciting complex reasoning in Large Language Models (LLMs) \citep{wei_chain--thought_2022,zelikman2022star}.
+Along with advanced strategies like Tree of Thoughts~\citep{wang2022self, yao_tree_2023, yu2025frame}, these approaches improve reasoning by guiding models to generate step-by-step rationales.
+Furthermore, fine-tuning on high-quality reasoning datasets remains a critical method for instilling these skills directly into model parameters \citep{NEURIPS2022_18abbeef}.
+While these efforts have driven remarkable performance improvements on popular benchmarks, our work diverges from this trend of score optimization.
+Instead, we critically interrogate the benchmarks themselves, arguing that the resulting gains are often an illusion created by structural flaws rather than a sign of true reasoning acquisition.